-Scholars, policymakers, caregivers, and patients all increasingly recognize the complex interplay of factors that affect actual well-being as well as our understanding of the concept.
-At the individual, family, community, national and global levels, influences ranging from religion and history to psychology and economics all can play prominent roles in whether people live or die, become sick or recover, accept treatment or avoid it, and so forth.
+Scholars, policymakers, caregivers, and patients all increasingly recognize the complexity of factors that affect actual well-being and our understanding of the concept.
+At all levels, a variety of influences can play prominent roles in whether people live or die, become sick or recover, accept treatment or avoid it– and so forth.

-This two-semester, 30-credit degree program includes two foundations courses required of all candidates for the Master of the Arts degree (MA) in bioethics and medical humanities.
-In addition, the MSC program includes a foundation course within the concentration, and students earn credit for two clinical rotations.
-Finally, they take three electives: one in the humanities, one in social sciences, and one of their choosing from a list of eligible offerings across the university.
+This two-semester, 30-credit degree program includes two foundation courses required of all candidates for the Master of the Arts in Bioethics and Medical Humanities.
+In addition, the MSC concentration includes a foundation course and students earn credit for two clinical rotations.
+Finally, three electives are required of students in this concentration: a humanities elective, a social science, and one of the student’s choosing.